zerodaycode/Rumble-AI/README.md

 Well, you're now in possession of a copy of our source code.
 Common sense applies here.
 Before all, make sure that you read our [Contributing Guidelines](/Rumble-AI/CONTRIBUTING.md), then, proceed to implement your desired changes in your local fork.
 When you're satisfied with the results, just open us a PR, and the development team will be glad to review.

-Please, make sure that your changes adheres correctly to the technical specifications of the project, which you'll find mostly along this document.
+Please, make sure that your changes cohere correctly to the technical specifications of the project, which you'll find mostly along this document.

 Run then (if you will) from the root of the project the command: